mozilla/mozilla-central/layout/tools/reftest/README.txt

 Manifest Format
 ===============

 The test manifest format is a plain text file.
-A line starting with a "#" is a comment.
-Lines may be commented using whitespace followed by a "#" and the comment.
+The "#" makes the remainder of a line a comment.
 Each non-blank line (after removal of comments) must be one of the following:

 1. Inclusion of another manifest